Jeff Douglas or Jeanne Johnson

-Washington, D.C., February 3, 2021 – Dr. Michael J. Blackwell from the University of Tennessee College of Social Work is the recipient of the 2021 Senator John Melcher, DVM Leadership in Public Policy Award from the Association of American Veterinary Medical Colleges (AAVMC).
+Washington, D.C., February 3, 2021 – Dr. Michael J. Blackwell from the University of Tennessee College of Social Work is the recipient of the 2021 Senator John Melcher, DVM Leadership in Public Policy Award from the American Association of Veterinary Medical Colleges (AAVMC).

 “The AAVMC’s annual series of professional awards recognize outstanding veterinary medical educators who excel in various areas of academic veterinary medicine,” said AAVMC Chief Executive Officer Dr. Andrew T. Maccabe.
 “Their dedication, achievements and contributions serve as a model of excellence for their colleagues and inspire new generations of veterinarians.
 We look forward to honoring Dr. Blackwell during our 2021 annual conference.”